6 books to fuel your wanderlust

 An extremely detailed travelogue on the author’s journey through Lao, Cambodia and Vietnam.
 Phil Karber starts his journey along with his friend Simon from the Mekong River in China visiting various cities in Laos (Vientiane, Luang Prabang, Pakse etc) they enter Cambodia and end their journey making their way from Saigon to Hanoi, in Vietnam.
 Phil has given a very vivid picture of the American war and its effects on the region, the book deals with details about the political scenario, environmental condition, demographics and other general statistics pertaining to the region.
 It was easy for me to visualize it all due to my stint in Vietnam (read all about my adventures here!) a background knowledge would be of great help, I am sure the keen observations made by Phil about the nature, veterans, expats, culture, history and the way with which he portrays it all will transfer you to Indochina!
 Or better yet, make you want to take a trip soon.

 “Money matters, but less than we think and not in the way that we think.
 Family is important.
 So are friends.
 Envy is toxic.
 So is excessive thinking.
 Beaches are optional.
 Trust is not.
 Neither is gratitude.
-Our happiness is completely and utterly intertwined with other people: family and friends and neighbors and the woman you hardly notice who cleans your office.
+Our happiness is completely and utterly intertwined with other people: family and friends and neighbours and the woman you hardly notice who cleans your office.
 Happiness is not a noun or a verb.
 It’s a conjunction.
 Connective tissue.”

 What if, instead of grasping at something to hold on to, we pull up our roots and walk away?
 Instead of trying to find the way back, we walk deeper and deeper into the woods, willing ourselves to get lost.
 In this place where nothing is recognizable, not the people or the language or the food, we are truly on our own.
 Eventually, we find ourselves unencumbered by the past or the future.
 Here is a fleeting glimpse of our truest self, our self in the present moment.
 After that, maybe we can finally go home–or maybe not”

-Friedman’s book is extremely breezy and relate-able, the author is a good girl who is extremely focused and does all things right but a one way ticket to Ireland changes her attitude about life-for good.
+Friedman’s book is extremely breezy and relate-able, the author is a good girl who is extremely focused and does all things right but a one-way ticket to Ireland changes her attitude about life-for good.
 The journey takes her to 3 continents; Europe, South America and Australia.
 The book doesn’t really give a lot of details about the local, culture, history or anything very touristy but it teaches us how travel can help us grow, learn and live for the moment.

 That was that!
 There are so many more on my reading list, will keep sharing in subsequent posts.
 Please comment below with your recommendations and your views on any of the mentioned books 🙂